Trump ramping up stockpile of medical supplies to prepare for fall

 Officials said the ramping up of supplies will not be done through the Defense Production Act, which allows the president to order private companies to manufacture needed items.
 They didn’t provide an estimated cost of the effort.

 But they said the U.S. is building about 200,000 ventilators, enough of a surplus that President Trump has been offering the machines to other countries.
-Last year, they said, the U.S. made about 30,000 ventilators
+Last year, they said, the U.S. made about 30,000 ventilators.

 Sign up for Daily Newsletters